Mike Reidy

 Michael Andrew Reidy (born April 2, 1991) is an American soccer player.

 Career

 College

 Reidy played college soccer at Colgate University between 2009 and 2012.

 During his senior year, Reidy also played for FC Buffalo in the National Premier Soccer League.

 Professional

 Reidy was selected in the fourth round (71st overall) by Sporting Kansas City in the 2013 MLS Supplemental Draft.
 However, he did not earn a contract with the Major League Soccer club.

-He signed his first professional contract in March, 2013 with his home-town club Rochester Rhinos of the USL Pro.
+Reidy signed his first professional contract in March, 2013 with his home-town club Rochester Rhinos of the USL Pro.